Japanese battleship Yamashiro: World War II

 During the US invasion of Saipan in June 1944, Japanese troop ships attempting to reinforce the defenses were sunk by submarines.
 Shigenori Kami, chief of operations of the Navy Staff, volunteered to command Yamashiro to carry troops and equipment to Saipan.
 If the ship actually reached the island, he intended to deliberately beach the ship before it could be sunk and to use its artillery to defend the island.
 After Ryūnosuke Kusaka, Chief of Staff of the Combined Fleet, also volunteered to go, Prime Minister Hideki Tōjō approved the plan, known as Operation Y-GO, but the operation was cancelled after the decisive defeat in the Battle of the Philippine Sea on 19 and 20 June.

 The ship was refitted in July at Yokosuka, where additional radar systems and light AA guns were fitted.
 Yamashiro and her sister ship were transferred to Battleship Division 2 of the 2nd Fleet on 10 September.
 The ship briefly became the division's flagship under Vice Admiral Shōji Nishimura until 23 September when he transferred his flag to Fusō.
 They departed Kure on 23 September for Lingga Island, carrying the Army's 25th Independent Mixed Regiment, and escaped an attack by the submarine Plaice the next day.
 They arrived on 4 October, where Nishimura transferred his flag back to Yamashiro.
-The ships then transferred to Brunei to offload their toops and refuel in preparation for Operation Shō-Gō, the attempt to destroy the American fleet conducting the invasion of Leyte.
+The ships then transferred to Brunei to offload their troops and refuel in preparation for Operation Shō-Gō, the attempt to destroy the American fleet conducting the invasion of Leyte.